avpat/glen/api/README.md

 <a id="the-task"></a>

 ##Task
-- difficulty interpretating following para
+Task
+Write a survey service class that takes a payLoad (a collection of key values pairs) and an eligibility survey (collection of rules), evaluates them and returns a boolean response of that evaluation.
+There will be a survey table with a name, description columns and one-to-many relationship on the sections table.
+Sections have name and description.
+Some sections are optional and should be marked as such.
+Sections will consist of the rules for evaluation.
+As rules can be reused in different eligibility survey.
+This is a many-to-many relationship.
-``Your SurveyService class will need to process each rule, evaluate the payload according the rule and aggregate the response into a single boolean.
+Your SurveyService class will need to process each rule, evaluate the payload according the rule and aggregate the response into a single boolean.
 Some sections are optional, and your class should be able to handle this.
-The evaluation service is already written for you, so you can call it  : ``
+The evaluation service is already written for you, so you can call it  :
-- I was not sure if I need to implement rulevalidation or not.
-So I implemented it again.
+$ruleEvaluator->evaluate(Collection $payload) bool $result The payLoad is passed as a collection of <key;value> pairs.
+The rules should be left as a simple class with an id and a string as the ConditionEvaluator will decode them.
+Example
+Payload
+Key
+Value
+Annual Income
+30,000
+Borrower Trustworthiness
+Trustworthy
+Borrower Age
+27
+Loan Length in Months
+12
+Loan Amount
+90,000

+Survey
+Name
+Consumer Loan Eligibility Survey

+Description
+Rules that determine whether the consumer loan application should be accepted or rejected Section
+Borrower Age
+Optional

+Borrower Age > 21

+Borrower Age < 75

+Section
+Affordability
+Mandatory

+Annual Income > 40,000

+Loan Amount < 3 * Annual Income

+Section
+Finance
+Mandatory

+Loan Length in Months < 12

+Loan Amount < 500,000